Note: My Web pages are best viewed with style sheets enabled.

 Wind speeds (mph) are average (not peak) low and high, midnight to midnight (subject to later correction for diary entries posted before the end of the day).
 I also indicate peak wind gusts parenthetically when they are significantly high.

 Characterization of the weather (e.g., Clear, sunny, and warm) is purely subjective; for example, "warm" might occur with higher temperatures than "hot" if the former occurs with lower humidity and more breezes than the latter.
 Also, a day that would normally be characterized as "mild" might instead be "warm" if the immediately previous days were quite cold.
+Finally, such characterization reflects when I was actually outside and gardening and ignores changes that occur while I am inside.

 The signature line I use when writing messages about my garden includes the following: